ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 Driver Options menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **Driver Options** menu can include or exclude the AMDGPU driver from the installation.
+The **Driver Options** menu can include or exclude the AMD GPU Driver from the installation.

 .. image:: ../data/how-to/rocm-runfile-driver-menu-4.png
    :width: 800